lyzadanger/lyza-dot-com/src/content/posts/2015/05/14/a-first-published-post-for-the-masses/index.md

 ## A second level heading that is long enough to wrap

 What we need to do here is have a flowing introductory paragraph that looks like what you are seeing right at this very moment.
-Then we need to follow on with some proportional, example headings that indicate what things would actually look like if this were a story about something, **which it is not**.
+Then we need to follow on with some proportional, <strong>example headings in a strong tag</strong> that indicate what things would actually look like if this were a story about something, **which it is not**.

 ![foo](http://images.wisegeek.com/tree-no-leaves.jpg)